JevgeniF/Automated-Testing/course_project/README.md

 - part 1 acceptance criteria apply as well

 ### ACCEPTANCE CRITERIA
-COMPLETED: City name can be provided as a string input
+- COMPLETED: City name can be provided as a string input
-COMPLETED: The output is a weather report with main details and current weather data AND forecast report
+- COMPLETED: The output is a weather report with main details and current weather data AND forecast report
-- Forecast report part has date, temperature, humidity and pressure for each day
+- COMPLETED: Forecast report part has date, temperature, humidity and pressure for each day
-- Forecast calculates average of temperature, humidity and pressure
+- COMPLETED: Forecast calculates average of temperature, humidity and pressure
-- Forecast is in ascending order (2020-10-01, 2020-10-02, 2020-10-03)
+- COMPLETED: Forecast is in ascending order (2020-10-01, 2020-10-02, 2020-10-03)
-- At least 3 unit tests exists
+- COMPLETED: At least 3 unit tests exists
-- Mock integration test exists for OWM for the forecast data
+- COMPLETED: Mock integration test exists for OWM for the forecast data
-- OWM integration is covered by integration tests for the forecast data
+- COMPLETED: OWM integration is covered by integration tests for the forecast data

 ## 3. Read city name from file and produce a JSON file for given city - 15p